DH Debate Club Logo

 MMPI - People often disappoint me? (yes)

-Some are born with an unshakable belief in their own excellence; I am the best, they seem to think.
-They feel that nothing is impossible for them, it is simply a question of taking the initiative, focus and use throughout their willpower on the matter.
+Some are born with an unwavering belief in their own excellence.
+I am the best, they seem to think.
+They feel that nothing is impossible for them, it is simply a matter of taking the initiative, concentrating and using all their willpower on the matter.
 Then anything is possible.
-One can say, they consider themselves to be a kind superhuman.
+One could say that they consider themselves to be a kind of superhuman.

-Overconfident persons are lacking respect for the cruel inexorable reality with its ruthless laws of nature.
-It is not everything that can be done.
-The real world cannot be modeled completely arbitrarily.
+People with excessive self-awareness lack respect for the inexorable reality with its pedantic laws of nature.
+Not everything is possible.
+Reality cannot be modeled arbitrarily.

-But for positions that involve customer contact, many companies prefer candidates, who to some extent score on excessive confidence.
-Such applicants will find it easier to create good contact with customers, it is assumed.
+However, for positions that involve customer contact, many companies prefer applicants who score to a certain extent on excessive self-consciousness.
+Such applicants will have an easier time creating good contact with customers, it is assumed.

-Persons, who score highly on overconfidence, will be inclined not to take challenges completely seriously.
-Maybe they will not read through the test questions properly and thereby misunderstand them.
-They will read the beginning and then think, well this is this and that trivial problem and then start answering.
+People who score high on excessive self-consciousness will tend not to take challenges seriously.
+In exams and other tests, they may not read the questions properly and thereby misunderstand them.
+They will read the beginning and then think, well, that's this and that trivial problem and then start answering.

-People with overconfidence will tend to have their opinions about the world around them, and they are absolutely sure that this is right.
-They lack the little gnawing worm in the back of their mind that constantly reminds them that they could be wrong, and which motivates to listen to others.
+People with excessive self-consciousness tend to have their own opinion about the world around them, and they are absolutely sure that it is the right one.
+They lack the little gnawing worm in the back of their mind that constantly reminds them that they can be wrong and that motivates them to listen to others.

-Typical questions that score on over-confidence or similar scales at Cohen, Cattel and Do Scale Dominance in MMPI:
+Typical questions that score on excessive self-consciousness or similar scales at Cohen, Cattel and MMPI:

 Cohen - Do you think that your exam result was a result of how intelligent you are? (yes).